Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Introduction

 Intuitively, one expects that first reducing the dimension of the data and then performing a regression on the low-dimensional data should be as sample efficient as starting with the low-dimensional data directly.
 As just discussed, this intuition ignores the added difficulty of the estimation error for the dimensionality reduction map, and in particular that this error is propagated by the stability of the low-dimensional regression.
 We obtain error estimates in Theorem \ref{thm:overallerror} and Corollary \ref{cor:errorsummary} for the overall procedure of PCA and kernel regression where the errors coming from this source are indeed restrictive, and thus the overall error estimates might be worse than starting directly with low-dimensional data.
 Thus, the analysis in this paper suggests that two considerations for dimensionality reduction in terms of sample efficiency have to be taken into account: On the one hand, the actual regression on the low-dimensional space is usually faster (see Section \ref{subsec:kerneltransformation} for a quantification thereof), but on the other hand, a new error through estimation of the dimension reduction map is introduced.
 This comparison is discussed in more detail in Section~\ref{sec:PCAkernel}.
 We conclude that the two-step approach is particularly useful if the dimension of the input data is large and the kernel is not too regular.
 These theoretical findings are confirmed in a numerical illustration.

+Another considerable benefit is in semi-supervised learning \citep[see, e.g.,][]{zhu2009introduction, zhu2005semi}: If a larger sample for $X$ than for $(X, Y)$ pairs is given, one can use the whole $X$ sample for the estimation of the dimensionality reduction map.
+If the sample for $X$ (compared to $(X, Y)$ sample pairs) is sufficiently large, Proposition \ref{prop:mn} shows that the error arising from the estimation of the PCA map is no longer restrictive for the overall error of the PCA and kernel regression procedure, and thus the sample efficiency of the low-dimensional kernel regression is recovered.

-We emphasize that the studied setting in this paper differs from the frequently studied question of \textsl{simultaneously} estimating a dimensionality reduction map $P$ and an estimator $f$ such that $f(P(X)) \approx Y$, which is for instance the case in multi-index models and related fields (see, e.g., \cite{alquier2013sparse, devore2011approximation, gaiffas2007optimal, gu2013smoothing, lin2006component, raskutti2012minimax}).
+We emphasize that the studied setting in this paper differs from the frequently studied question of \textsl{simultaneously} estimating a dimensionality reduction map $P$ and an estimator $f$ such that $f(P(X)) \approx Y$, which is for instance the case in multi-index models and related fields \citep[see, e.g.,][]{alquier2013sparse, devore2011approximation, gaiffas2007optimal, gu2013smoothing, lin2006component, raskutti2012minimax}.
 The method of simply applying an off-the-shelf dimensionality reduction method like PCA certainly leads to worse performance on regression tasks, as the dimensionality reduction map is estimated using just the $X$-data, ignoring the output variable $Y$.
 Then again, such an approach has other benefits, like a clear interpretation of the reduced data and being able to use the same reduced data for different regression tasks.
-Another considerable benefit is in semi-supervised learning (see, e.g., \cite{zhu2009introduction, zhu2005semi}): If a larger sample for $X$ than for $(X, Y)$ pairs is given, one can use the whole $X$ sample for the estimation of the dimensionality reduction map.
-If the sample for $X$ (compared to $(X, Y)$ sample pairs) is sufficiently large, Proposition \ref{prop:mn} shows that the error arising from the estimation of the PCA map is no longer restrictive for the overall error of the PCA and kernel regression procedure, and thus the sample efficiency of the low-dimensional kernel regression is recovered.

-Finally, we mention that related objectives to this paper have recently been studied from different perspectives, like dimensionality reduction for kernel regression based on partitioning the space \cite{hamm2021adaptive,hamm2021intrinsic}, or related stability questions by studying out-of-distribution performance of kernel methods \cite{canatar2021out, cui2021generalization}.
+Finally, we mention that related objectives to this paper have recently been studied from different perspectives, like dimensionality reduction for kernel regression based on partitioning the space \citep{hamm2021adaptive,hamm2022intrinsic}, or related stability questions by studying out-of-distribution performance of kernel methods \citep{canatar2021out, cui2021generalization}.